What You Need to Know About Common HIPAA Violations

 3. Unauthorized Access

 Whether an employee is curious or wants to cause harm, gaining unauthorized access to PHI is a common HIPAA violation.
 Even if the intent is not malicious, employees will still face the consequences, such as fines, termination, and even prison.
 Organizations can prevent this violation by establishing an authorization system that prevents staff from accessing data that is not necessary for their specific job role.
 Additionally, businesses should provide regular staff training to outline who can access what, the process for requesting access to data, and the consequences of violating HIPAA regulations.
-Indeed, employee HIPAA training is a requirement under the HIPAA law, which can help arm staff members with the knowledge and procedures to prevent violations.
+Indeed, employee HIPAA training is a requirement under HIPAA law, which can help arm staff members with the knowledge and procedures to prevent violations.

 4. Device Theft